National Trust vs English Heritage: The Cheapest Way To Join Both

 National Trust

-- Free entry to over 500 special places
+- Free entry to 500+ National Trust places

 - Free parking at most National Trust car parks

-- Free entry to all National Trust for Scotland sites including 26 castles and palaces
+- Reciprocal access to National Trust for Scotland sites

-- National Trust Magazine three times a year, packed with inspiration, interviews and news
+- National Trust Magazine (3 times a year)

 Best National Trust days out: